 In our continued efforts to mitigate the effects of COVID-19, the NCIPH team will all be working remotely to support public health in North Carolina.
 We would love to hear from you, and our full staff is still working and available during business hours.
 The best way to contact us during this time of physical distancing is by email rather than phone calls or physical mail.

-Emerging Leaders in Public Health respond to COVID-19 in local communitiesWe're always proud to serve as the national program office for The Kresge Foundation's ELPH program, but we're especially proud when we see these leaders rising to the occasion across the country.
+We're always proud to serve as the national program office for The Kresge Foundation's ELPH program, and especially proud when we see these leaders rising to the occasion across the country.
+Read the story.

 Join the ConversationThere are many ways to keep in touch with the Institute!
 Join our mailing list and visit our Facebook, Linkedin, and Twitter page to keep up to date.